 Paul Smith is a solicitor and risk consultant who works alongside some 20 lawyers across the Travelers claim, risk and underwriting teams.
 He helps law firms to identify and avoid professional indemnity insurance risks.

-Here he explains some common errors in residential conveyancing and how to avoid them
+Here he explains some common errors in residential conveyancing and how to avoid them.
+(1 May 2019)

 For law firms, residential conveyancing generates more negligence claims than any other work area.

 This article highlights some of the more common issues, and how your firm can reduce the risk of a claim.

 Conveyancing can be stressful at the best of times, and particularly if clients are:

 - under unusual personal pressure, such as going through a divorce

 - unfamiliar with the conveyancing process

 Stressed clients can be extremely sensitive to perceived lapses in service and are more likely to make a claim.
 Even if the claim is not justified, it will take time and effort to resolve.

 - Do you take the time to check the client’s attitude to the transaction, along with your initial due diligence?

 - Do stressed clients receive the extra attention they need?